HEFF 2020 ACCESSIBILITY STATEMENT

 We will have trained First Aiders on site.
 If you have a condition they might get called to deal with, it would be helpful if you could inform them in confidence on arrival.
 Your wishes can then be taken into account if any incident occurs.

 Information about local hospitals, GP services and Pharmacies will be included in the festival programme.

 We regret that due to the security issues involved we are unable to offer refrigerator storage for medicines.
-There will be a freezer available at the back of the main hall in the Cedric ford Pavilion and priority will be given to those with a medical need.
+There will be a freezer available at the back of the main hall in the Cedric ford Pavilion where freezer blocks can be re-frozen and priority will be given to those with a medical need.

 The HEFF 2020 map will be provided in the programme booklet handed out upon your arrival at HEFF.
 A large print version is available upon request at the Crew Tent, which can also be printed on your own coloured paper (size A4) for dyslexia.